soong-construction/dirt-rally-time-recorder/docs/configuration.md

 create a fresh configuration file
 - any setting only applies the next time you start timerecord.exe

+### Update script removal
+`keep_update_scripts_days: 7`

+Update scripts allow you to resolve unclear recordings for ambiguous cars and tracks.
+Whether you use them or not, they will ultimately gather and pollute the installation folder.
+After a certain time (one week per default), update scripts will be removed at start up.
+You can select a different number of days for that time.
+If you go below the default value, a warning will be shown.

+### Car control information
+`show_car_controls: 1`

+If you do not care for car control information like forward gears and the actual shifting and handbrake options, you can change this setting to `0` to disable them.

 ### Speed unit
 `speed_unit: kph`

 If you prefer imperial units (mph), you can change the `speed_unit` in `config.yml` (default: kph).
 If you change this later on, you will falsify top speeds of recorded stages (unless you migrate your database).
 So this should be a setting you configure once.

-### Car control information
-`show_car_controls: 1`

-If you do not care for car control information like forward gears and the actual shifting and handbrake options, you can change this setting to `0` to disable them.

 ### Telemetry
 ```